Kitchen Design Ideas (Ultimate Interior Designer Planning Guide)

 U-Shaped Kitchens

-The U-Shaped kitchen design is also sometimes called the C-Shaped or horseshoe kitchen.
+The U-Shaped kitchen design is also sometimes called the C-Shaped or horseshoe layout.
 In this type of kitchen layout, your three workspaces are spread along three walls that are shaped like a “u” or a “c”.

-If you are planning to use this kitchen layout, then you are going to need three available walls where you can put your work spaces.
+If you are planning to use this layout, then you are going to need three available walls where you can put your work spaces.
 This layout provides you with a lot of work space and storage as there is room for three countertops and three rows of cabinetry.

-A U-shaped kitchen is also a good design to use if you want to incorporate an island into your kitchen design.
+A U-shaped kitchen is also a good design to use if you want to incorporate an island into your design.
 You can place the island away from the third wall in the open area between the legs of the U. This ensures that you don’t take up to much floor space around the work stations but provides you with extra work space and storage space and can be an area where guests can hang out.

 This type of kitchen is ideal for busy cooks because it helps in keeping everything within one’s easy reach.
 It surrounds the cook with the counter space as well as with the appliances.
 It makes use of the three full walls to maximize both of the storage and work space.
 It can be used either for small or large rooms.
 U-shaped kitchens are suited best for condominiums or terrace houses.